rafael-g-depaulo/obsidian-vault/RPG/R20/Bestiary/Skeleton, Bullywug.md

 ___

 ### Actions
-**Megajump.**, range: 2sqr. area: 3sqr side square.
+**Megajump.** range: 2sqr. area: 3sqr side square.
 12 DEX save 2d6 damage on a hit and knocked prone. half damage and no prone on a success.

 ![[Skeleton, Bullywug.png]]